First Nations - Land Rights and Environmentalism in British Columbia

 top of page

 The deforestation of the West Kootenay was catastrophic.
 Within a century, entire forests had been ravaged by the logging industry, leaving the Sinixt without their traditional hunting and harvesting grounds on which they depended.
 "This was a Paradise.
 We had no hell, just a happy hunting ground.
 They made it hell for us ...
-When they landed here, they landed in heaven, and look what they did to it" Robert Watt, appointed Vallican caretaker, Sinixt Nation.
+When they landed here, they landed in heaven, and look what they did to it" Robert Watt, appointed Vallican caretaker of the Sinixt Nation.

 The western white pine (Pinus monticola) thrived in the Inland Rainforest of BC prior to the invasion by Europeans.
 The Sinixt word for the tree is "tl'i7álekw" which means "bark canoe wood."
 To cover the frame of a canoe, the Sinixt stripped the thin yet flexible bark off the heartwood of mature white pine in one sheet, a sustainable form of harvesting that left the tree living.